iotaap/tutorials/docs/iotaap-mqtt.md

   }
 }
 ```
-This function will convert our message into **String** type and it will check if our trigger topic was _“ledstatus/led1“_, if this is true, our function will check message content.
+This function will convert our message into **String** type and it will check if our trigger topic was `/<your-username>/ledstatus/led1`, if this is true, our function will check message content.
 Content must be “on” in order to turn the LED1 on, or “off” to turn it off.

 ## Loop

+!!! info "IoTaaP Magnolia V2 development board"
+    Please note that our production version of IoTaaP Magnolia Development Board does not contain accelerometer anymore, and accelerometer option is removed
+    from the IoTaaP Core library.
+But this example is a good starting point for your own implementation.

 In our main loop we will publish our accelerometer data in jSON format, and we will call mandatory function _keepAlive()_ that will keep our MQTT connection active.